 Skip to contents

-The force of infection, also known as the hazard rate or the infection pressure, is a key concept in mathematical modelling of infectious diseases.
-It represents the rate at which susceptible individuals become infected, given their exposure to a pathogen.
-In simple terms, the force of infection quantifies the risk of a susceptible individual becoming infected over a period of time.
+The FoI, also known as the hazard rate or the infection pressure, is a key concept in mathematical modelling of infectious diseases.
+It represents the rate at which susceptible individuals become infected given their exposure to a pathogen.
+In simple terms, the FoI quantifies the risk of a susceptible individual becoming infected over a period of time.
 It is usually expressed as a rate per unit of time (e.g., per day or per year).

 To illustrate this, consider a simple SIR model: dSdt=βSI,dIdt=βSIγI,dRdt=γI, \begin{aligned} \frac{dS}{dt} &= -\beta S I,\\ \frac{dI}{dt} &= \beta S I - \gamma I,\\ \frac{dR}{dt} &= \gamma I, \end{aligned}

-The FoI in this case is defined as λ(t)=βI(t)\lambda(t) = \beta I(t) (Note that the FoI is time-dependent by definition).
-To solve this system of equations, we need to know the transmission rate, β>0\beta>0, and the rate of recovery from infection γ>0\gamma>0, as well as some initial conditions.
+In this case, the FoI is defined as λ(t)=βI(t)\lambda(t) = \beta I(t) (Note that the FoI is time dependent by definition).
+To solve this system of equations we need to know the transmission rate β>0\beta>0, and the rate of recovery from infection γ>0\gamma>0, as well as some initial conditions.

 Constant vs Time-varying FoI